 Functional communicators value feedback and use it to improve over time.
 They enjoy seeing different perspectives to understand more about themselves and their work.

 How to Work With Them

-When working with a functional communicator you should ensure that they have all the available information upfront.
+When working with a functional communicator, you should ensure that they have all the available information upfront.
 Giving them a written timeline or list of expectations before discussing a project gives them time to formulate questions.
 Answering these questions is important for their success.

 For example, instead of asking a functional communicator to come up with a big idea, allow them to be the implementer.
-Their attention to detail and process-driven thought patterns make them the perfect candidate to take action and carry out plans.
+Their attention to detail and process-driven thought patterns make them the perfect candidates to take action and carry out plans.

 #4 Personal Communication Style

 The personal communicator uses emotion and connection to understand the world around them.
 They value assessing how their co-workers think and feel and what they are motivated by.

 These people often prefer to have personal relationships with the people they work with in order to gauge what they are thinking.